The magnetic fields of the dusty nuclei and molecular outflows of Arp 220: Introduction

 Estimates for the B-field strength in Arp\,220 exhibit a substantial variance, spanning two orders of magnitude \citep[$0.25-27.5$\,mG;][]{Thompson2006,McBride2014,McBride2015}.
 The significant variation is primarily a result of the different phases of the ISM probed by the respective observing techniques.
 For instance, maser clouds within the nuclear regions yield B-fields strengths in the mG range, whereas sub-mG fields are detected in the more diffuse ISM of the system.
 In all cases, these B-fields measurements were obtained via radio polarimetric observations sensitive to the diffuse and hot ISM, consequently missing the B-field structure within the cold and dense ISM, star-forming regions, and outflows of Arp\,220.
 Only a limited number of previous studies have attempted to investigate the B-field properties using the signature of magnetically aligned dust grains in Arp\,220 \citep{JK1989, Seiffert2007, Clements2025}.
 These previous works utilized unresolved polarimetric observations and consistently reported a polarization fraction in the range of $\sim1-2$\% and a plane-of-the-sky B-field orientation at a position angle (PA) of $\sim80-100^{\circ}$, which effectively traces the dust ridge (`overlap') connecting the two nuclei.

 In this work, we investigate the B-field properties and their role in the disk and outflows of Arp\,220.
 We perform polarimetric observations at $870\,\mu$m with an angular resolution of $\sim0\farcs24$ ($\sim96$\,pc at the Arp\,220 distance) using the Atacama Large Millimeter/submillimeter Array (ALMA).
 Our goals are to spatially resolve the merger and simultaneously capture full polarization in both dust continuum and CO(3-2) molecular line emission.
 Aspherical dust grains aligned with the B-fields produce linear polarization \citep{Andersson2015, Giang2023}, which allows to trace the B-fields in the plane of the sky \citep[e.g.,][]{Girart2006, Huang2024}.
-Furthermore, molecular lines can also become linearly polarized in the presence of a B-field through the Goldreich-Kylafis effects \citep[e.g.,][]{G-K1982, Ching2016, Lee2018}.
+Furthermore, molecular lines can also become linearly polarized in the presence of a B-field through the Goldreich-Kylafis effects \citep[GK; e.g.,][]{G-K1982, Ching2016, Lee2018}.
+The GK effect occurs due to the different absorption probabilities of the sublevel transitions $\Delta m \pm1$ ($\sigma$) and $\Delta m =0$ ($\pi$), when resonant radiation is anisotropic.
+When any of these transtions is favored, it causes an overpopulation of some magnetic sublevel with respect to the other, where $\sigma$ produces polarization angles perpendicular to the B-field and $\pi$ parallel to the B-field.
 The combination of these two effects—dust polarization and molecular line polarization—can be utilized to provide a comprehensive description of the B-field properties within the dusty and molecular medium \citep{Girart1999, Lai2003, Cortes2021}.
 Our findings provide constraints on the role of B-fields in galactic feedback mechanisms.
 We describe the observations and data reduction in Section \ref{sec:OBS}.
 We present the results for the dust polarization, emission line polarization, and circular polarization in Section \ref{sec:RES}.
 The discussion and conclusions are presented in Section \ref{sec:DIS}.